Zondax/filecoin-solidity/docs/index.md

 ## Disclaimer :warning::warning:

-The project is actually on **beta**.
-Please, feel free to report any possible bug you encounter with while you make use of it.
+The project is actually in **beta**.
+Please, feel free to report any possible bug you encounter while you make use of it.